-People received safe care.
-The provider had systems to protect people from the risk of abuse.
+People received safe care and were protected against the risk of abuse and avoidable harm.
 Staff assessed and managed risks to people to help keep them safe.
 Staff managed people's medicines safely and kept the home clean and hygienic.

-People were cared for by staff who were well supported and had the right skills and knowledge to meet their needs effectively, following good practice guidance.
+People were cared for by staff who were well supported and had the right skills and knowledge to meet their needs effectively.
 Staff supported people with their healthcare needs and worked well with external healthcare professionals.
 The service met people's nutritional needs and worked with them to make sure food provision also reflected their preferences.
 People were supported to have maximum choice and control of their lives and staff supported them in the least restrictive way possible and in their best interests; the policies and systems in the service supported this practice.
+We have made a recommendation about staff knowledge in relation to the Mental Capacity Act 2005.

 People were treated well, with kindness and compassion by staff who respected their privacy and dignity and promoted inclusion.
-The service supported people to be independent.
+The service supported people to be as independent as they were able.
 We received positive feedback about the caring approach of staff.
-The service made sure people were supported to communicate and planned activities to enhance people's wellbeing.